brandiw/web-chess/readme.md

 ### General and Design

 - There should be two chess players (black and white) taking alternating turns
+- The game is played on an 8x8 grid
 - Time should be kept for each of the players during their own turn
 - Time expires at 90 minutes for each player
 - Moves are tracked in order to tell the story of the game